Skip to content

 min_visibility: float = 0.0,

-"""Remove bounding boxes that either lie outside of the visible area by more then min_visibility
+"""Remove bounding boxes that either lie outside of the visible area by more than min_visibility

 Args:

-min_area: Minimum area of a bounding box.
-All bounding boxes whose visible area in pixels.
+min_area: Minimum area of a bounding box in pixels.
+Default: 0.0.

-min_visibility: Minimum fraction of area for a bounding box to remain this box in list.
+min_visibility: Minimum fraction of area for a bounding box to remain.
 Default: 0.0.

-min_width: Minimum width of a bounding box.
-All bounding boxes whose width is
+min_width: Minimum width of a bounding box in pixels.
+Default: 0.0.

-min_height: Minimum height of a bounding box.
-All bounding boxes whose height is
+min_height: Minimum height of a bounding box in pixels.
+Default: 0.0.

 Returns: